 The ENLS employs time-of-arrival detection methodology along with GPS technology and sophisticated algorithms on the entire waveform for every stroke to accurately locate and classify lightning types (IC/CG).
 The high frequency range of the ENLS also increases timing accuracy for superior location accuracy and global detection efficiency.
 Differentiating cloud-to-ground from in-cloud lightning is extremely important in assessing storm development and the potential for severe weather.

 Earth Networks is the leader in environmental network deployment and has leveraged its existing infrastructure to implement a dense network of high frequency sensors that employ modern microprocessor technology.
-The ENLS is a compact fully automated sensor with no moving parts and is easily interfaced with modular connectors.
-This facilitates easy installation with no site survey required, better reliability, a smaller operational footprint, and low maintenance.
+The ENLS is a compact, fully automated sensor with no moving parts and is easily interfaced with modular connectors.
+This enables easy installation with no site survey required, better reliability, a smaller operational footprint, and low maintenance.

 Total Lightning Detection and Severe Weather Alerting

-The ENTLN capability to detect both in-cloud and cloud-to-ground flash signals at high efficiencies make it practical to track and predict severe weather in real-time.
-By using the ENTLN total lightning data, a real-time lighting cell tracking system and subsequent Earth Networks Dangerous Thunderstorm Alert (DTA) system have been developed.
-A DTA is issued when there is a high frequency of lightning detected by the ENTLN, which indicates the increased potential for:
+The network's capability to detect both in-cloud and cloud-to-ground flash signals at high efficiencies makes it practical to track and predict severe weather in real-time.
+By using the total lightning data and a real-time lightning cell tracking system, the Earth Networks Dangerous Thunderstorm Alert (DTA) system has been developed.
+A DTA is issued when the ENTLN detects a high frequency of lightning, which indicates the increased potential for:

 - Cloud-to-ground lightning strikes